AubreezyR/NetworkCompression/Aubrey_Robinson_20600422_Project/README.md

     -cJSON.h
     -cSJON.c
     -standalone.c
+    -standalone_server.c
     -compdetect_client.c
     -comdetect_server.c
     -a config.json file
-2. Once you have the correct file structure run the command "gcc -o standalone standalone.c cJSON.c -lm" to compile the program
+3. Once you have the correct file structure run the command "gcc -o standalone_server standalone_server.c cJSON.c -lm" to compile the program
+4. do the same with standalone_server or compdetect_client & compdetect_server.c (depending on which you plan to run)
-3. In order to run the program you must write "sudo ./standalone.c [your config.json file]".
+5. In order to run the program you must write "./<application name> <port number> for server applications and ./<application name> <config file> for client side applications (adding a sudo before for the stand alone version) Ex. sudo ./standalone config.json

 ## Incomplete Features